qjarvisholland/notifyMe/README.md

 ## NotifyMe
 Google calendar has a limit for event notifications of 28 days.

 Users can't set a reminder to be sent earlier.

-This script uses a simple trigger word somewhere in the event title. (default is  "notifyme") Should be run with a timer trigger of 1 day with failure notifications turned on.
+This script uses a simple trigger word somewhere in the event title. (default is  "notifyme") If the event is 30 days away, users are sent an email as a notification.

+Should be run with a timer trigger of 1 day with failure notifications turned on.

 ### To Deploy: